 You have the burden of proof in a personal injury case.
 Therefore, the strength of your evidence proving fault is another significant factor that affects personal injury settlements.
 The stronger the evidence against the other party, the more likely you can negotiate a fair settlement.

 For example, if you are 20% responsible for the cause of a car crash, the value of your injury claim is 80% of your damages.
+You’ll also be barred from recovering compensation if you are 51% or more responsible.

 Florida Statute of Limitations